johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

     * Suggested pattern if its reusable define in `/src/components`.
     * If its really custom component (or variation) only meant for this page, you can define locally within the template.
 1. Define Element tokens that may be needed to support the page/components utilized.(`src/components/Elements.tokens.ts`)
-1. Create a page in `src/data/pages` to use the template by creating `index.json` with definiting what templates to use.
+1. Create a page in `src/data/pages` to use the template by creating `index.json` with defining what templates to use.
 The `#template` this page will use the the specified template. `#subpage_template` (Optional) any children pages of this page will use the the specified template.
      ```
      {
        "#template": "product_listing",